JosephCaillet/vinimay/doc/technical_specifications.md

 #### Step 2: Confirming tokens have been processed

 Now both servers have the necessary data to compute both tokens.
-As the last verification, and so that Alice's server is informed that the friendship is going on, Bob's server will send it a final request:
+As the last verification, and so that Alice's server is informed that the friendship is going on, Bob's server will send it a final request, containing Bob's profile's description:

 ```http
 POST vinimay-server1.com/server/friends